yuki-nyaa/4fc52ce0adb1fb52b68e34c1ea6e143976bb6ffd4350a4d408d8a4d9c46680b8/doc/index.md

 This option makes `.`, `\s`, `\w`, `\l`, `\u`, `\S`, `\W`, `\L`, `\U` match Unicode.
-Also groups UTF-8 sequences in the regex, such that each UTF-8 encoded character in a regex is properly matched as one wide character.
+Also groups UTF-8 sequences in the regex, such that each UTF-8 encoded character in a regex is properly matched as one u32 character.

 #### `-x`, `−−freespace`